-Note that all CWD freezers have now been removed.
 However, any time throughout the year, heads can be submitted at any Fish and Wildlife office during their office hours.
-See page 14 of the 2016 Alberta Guide to Hunting Regulations for office locations and phone numbers.
+See page 13 of the 2017 Alberta Guide to Hunting Regulations for office locations and phone numbers.

 Additional information about preparing and submitting heads and specific freezer locations can be found at: